jeftegoes/AwsOverview/Security, Identity, & Compliance/Amazon GuardDuty.md

 - Associate the Member accounts with the Administrator account.
   - Through an AWS Organization.
   - Sending invitation through GuardDuty.
-- Administrator account can:
+- **Administrator account can**
   - Add and remove member accounts.
   - Manage GuardDuty within the associated member accounts.
   - Manage findings, suppression rules, trusted IP lists, threat lists.
-- In an AWS Organization, you can specify a member account as the Organization's **delegated administrator for GuardDuty.**
+- In an AWS Organization, you can specify a member account as the Organization's **delegated administrator for GuardDuty**.

 # 3. Findings Automated Response